 Builds Your Confidence

 Gratitude and positive outcomes are inextricably linked.
-You’re thankful for a project because it bolsters your bank account and reduces financial stress.
+You’re thankful for a consulting project because it bolsters your bank account and reduces financial stress.
 You’re thankful for advice because it helps you succeed.

 When you express thanks you are acknowledging something positive in your life.
-Every Thank You to a colleague or client or mentor is quietly exclaiming, “My business has benefited!”
+Every Thank You to a colleague or client or mentor is quietly exclaiming, “My consulting business has benefited!”
 Take a moment to soak up all those business benefits.
 What does that do for your confidence level?

-Plus, when you honor your clients’ and colleagues’ contribution to your business well-being, they frequently will remind you of how you’ve helped them.
+Plus, when you honor your consulting clients’ and colleagues’ contribution to your business well-being, they frequently will remind you of how you’ve helped them.

 Ironically, offering thanks to others will put you in better touch with how you create value in the world.